chaojy/viz_and_eda/eda.md

 coding perspective, answering a relatively complex question in a way that is clear and coherent in a pretty short sequence of code.
 Pat yourself on the back.

+## Quick note

+summarize only gets you so far. powerful. but some questions requiring some analyses cannot be solved with summarize. but for now, summarize works. someday, we will have to do something more complicated. but this is very good for now.

+BIG SUMMARY SO FAR naming code/variables in files r markdown using git and git hub reading in data manipulating data tidying data making plots and customizing it exploratory analyses covering a lot of ground takes time to congeal